 Guidelines for Course Selection

 Vassar strongly recommends that students take courses in each of the four divisions (Arts, Foreign Languages and Literatures, Social Sciences, Natural Sciences).
-Students are also expected to work in more than one department each semester.
+Students are also expected to work in more than one department or program each semester.

 In addition, please keep these three specific requirements in mind when selecting your first-year courses:

 - 1. First-Year Writing Seminar Requirement